 Life as a Full-Time Musician: Q&A with Lindsey Kirkendall

-We’re welcoming another guest on the blog this month.
+We’re welcoming another guest to the blog.

 As an artist development and business consultant, Lindsey has a wealth of music industry knowledge and experience.
 She’s worked with big labels and independent artists, helping them build careers in music by rocking the online world.